LIGHTDEVER/Advanced-Troy/README.md

 pip install -r requirements.txt

-# This is for educational purposes, if you uses it for crimes, I don't care
+# This is for educational purposes